karthik/rstudio2019/README.md

 **Setting up Binder for your analysis**

-I have captured all the various ways to set up binder with a R project in a [separate document](binder-notes.md)
+I have captured all the various ways to set up mybinder with a R project in a [separate document](binder-notes.md)

-Are you interested in setting up or hosting a binder for the R community?
+Are you interested in setting up or hosting a binderhub for the R community?
 Get in touch via the issues.

 **Also see**